 Even if you have overdraft coverage, such as a transfer from another account, Overdraft Privilege is still available as secondary coverage if the other overdraft sources are exhausted.

-With Extended Coverage, this service is available to cover overdrafts caused by ATM and everyday debit card transactions in addition to check, bill pay items and recurring debits.
+With Extended Coverage, this service is available to cover overdrafts caused by ATM and one-time debit card transactions in addition to check, bill pay items and recurring debits.

 ATM/check card overdrawn fee1$30 per card transaction that is paid when there are insufficient funds in the account.